3Dpass/3DP/README.md

 ### Embedded Docs

-Once the project has been built, the following command can be used to explore all parameters and
+Once the project is built, the following command can be used to explore all parameters and
 subcommands:

 ```sh